michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 30. and they who weep, as not weeping; and they who rejoice, as not rejoicing; and they who buy, as not possessing;

-31. and they who use this world should not exceed the just usethereof; for the fashion of this world passeth away.
+31. and they who use this world should not exceed the just use

 32. Wherefore I would that you be without anxiety; for he who hath not a wife thinketh of the things of his Lord, that so he may please his Lord;